SageMathOER-CCC/sage-discrete-math/README.md

 pretext view
 ```

-If you are happy with the changes you have made, you can commit them to your forked repository and submit a pull request.
+If you are happy with the changes you have made, you can commit them to your branch and submit a pull request.

 ### Submitting a Pull Request

-After making your changes in the forked repository or in a codespace, you're ready to submit a pull request for review:
+After making your changes in the feature branch, you're ready to submit a pull request for review:

-1. Navigate to your fork on GitHub.
+1. Go to the GitHub repository and select the option to make a pull request for your feature branch.
-2. Click on "Contribute" and then open a pull request.
+2. Ensure that the base repository and branch are correct.
-3. Ensure that the base repository and branch are correct.
+3. Fill in a clear title and description for your changes.
-4. Fill in a clear title and description for your changes.
+4. Optionally, link the pull request to an issue.
 5. Submit the pull request.

 The project maintainers will review your pull request and may request changes or merge it into the main project.
 Your contributions are appreciated and crucial in making this resource more comprehensive and useful for math education.